-Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting "The Fat Cats Keep The Money "
+Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting 'The Fat Cats Keep The Money '

 "I mean people in wheelchairs and everybody, not just myself, for all of us."

-May said this was her intention.
-“We want to […] ensure when we look at the help that we’re giving to people with any disability, it’s particularly focused on those who are most in need.”
+May said: "We want to ... ensure when we look at the help that we’re giving to people with any disability, it’s particularly focused on those who are most in need."

-Theresa May has been taking more opportunities to interact with members of the public after she was accused of running a militantly closed campaign.
-When Liberal Democrat leader Tim Farron was similarly accosted by a voter in Oxfordshire, he used it as an opportunity to take a swipe at May’s campaigning tactics.
-“Unlike @theresa_may I don’t ship in activists or close my events.
-I am happy to meet & debate with anyone,” he tweeted shortly after the encounter.
+The PM has been taking more opportunities to interact with members of the public since she was accused of running a stage-managed campaign.
+When Liberal Democrat leader Tim Farron was similarly accosted by a voter in Oxfordshire, he used it as an opportunity to take a swipe at May's campaigning tactics.
+"Unlike @theresa_may I don't ship in activists or close my events.
+I am happy to meet & debate with anyone," he tweeted shortly after the encounter.